Cesky Krumlov Bohemia, Czech Republic Travel Guide

 For outdoor activities like rafting and hiking, the months from June to September are the prime period.
 The weather typically remains warm, and most rental services operate at full capacity, providing ready access to necessary equipment.

-Visits to the castle and museums are possible year-round.
+Visits to the castle and institutions are possible year-round.
 However, from April to October, full access to all areas, including the expansive castle gardens, is available.
 During winter months, some sections may operate with reduced hours or close entirely.

 Experience these festive markets from late November through December.
 The town transforms into a holiday wonderland.